truthwave/-Medical-Care-Record-Writer/English/README.md

-# GPT-Powered｜Care & Medical Record Auto-Generation Assistant
+# GPT-Powered｜Care and Medical Records Automatic Generation Assistant

 > Documentation is a task.
 > People are what we should focus on.